 We may collect and process data about you in the manner set out below.

 You may give us information about you by filling in forms on our Platform or by corresponding with us by phone, e-mail or otherwise, or by submitting applications to us via third party platforms on which we have advertised a job vacancy.
-This includes information you provide when you register to use our Platform, subscribe to any of our services, use our Platform’s public commenting functions, correspond or communicate with us or other users on our Platform, including by applying for an advertised job, enter a competition, promotion or survey, when you report a problem with our Platform or when you upload information or data on our Platform.
+This includes information you provide when you register to use our Platform, register for a webinar, download a white paper, subscribe to any of our services, use our Platform’s public commenting functions, correspond or communicate with us or other users on our Platform, including by applying for an advertised job, enter a competition, promotion or survey, when you report a problem with our Platform or when you upload information or data on our Platform.
 The information you give us may include without limitation your name, address, e-mail address, social media account information, phone number, work and education history, right to work status, salary and salary expectations, availability for work, notice period, health information, racial or ethnic origin, financial and credit card information, photograph, age, username, password and other registration information.
 You acknowledge that we may make information provided by you available to users/members of our Platform according to the functions explained on the Platform.

 TAKE NOTE: We do not require the provision of health information or racial or ethnic origin information, or any other information which is a special category of personal data within the meaning given in the GDPR.
 Where this is provided by you (normally as part of a CV uploaded to the Platform, via a third party job board on which we advertise a vacancy, or otherwise communicated to us) you explicitly consent to the use of this information as part of our seeking to match your CV to appropriate jobs and to the sharing of this information with the employer(s) for said jobs.